French press: Design history

-A coffee press was patented in the United States by Milanese designer Attilio Calimani in 1929.
+In 1928, a coffee press was created by Milanese designers Giulio Moneta and Attilio Calimani which had a spring to seal the filter, and patented it in the United States in 1929.
 It underwent several design modifications through Faliero Bondanini, who patented his own version in 1958 and manufactured it in French clarinet factory Martin SA under the brand name Melior.
-Its popularity may have been aided in 1965 by its use in the Michael Caine film The Ipcress File.
-The device was further popularized across Europe by British company Household Articles Ltd. and Danish tableware and kitchenware company Bodum.
+(Its popularity may have been aided in 1965 by its use in the Michael Caine film The Ipcress File.)
+The device was litigated and further popularized throughout Europe by Melior-Martin, a French company, Household Articles Ltd. (La Cafetiere), a British company, and Bodum (Chambord), a Danish tableware and kitchenware company.

 The modern French press consists of a narrow cylindrical beaker, usually made of glass or clear plastic, equipped with a metal or plastic lid and plunger that fits tightly in the cylinder and has a fine stainless steel wire or nylon mesh filter.